Writing (or Updating) Your Website with AI

 🤖 Bonus: If a human can’t make meaning, neither can Google

-Every one of these issues also affects how search engines and tools like ChatGPT interpret your site, too.
+Every one of these issues also affects how search engines and AI tools interpret your site, too.
 Google prefers to recommend websites with super clear headers and content that flows predictably.
-When the structure is unclear, or your offerings are buried in metaphor, Google won’t recommend you (and these days, neither will ChatGPT).
+When the structure is unclear, or your offerings are buried in metaphor, Google won’t recommend you and increasingly, neither will the AI tools parents are using to find support.

 Ready to See Your Website Through a Fresh Set of Eyes?